 Installation

-The below installation steps assume that you’ve already spun up a new Virtual Machine on your favorite KVM cloud network.
-Your server should have Ubuntu LTS installed with at least 1GB+ RAM and at least 1 CPU core before proceeding.
+The below steps assume that you’ve already spun up a new Virtual Machine on your favorite KVM cloud network and that your server has Ubuntu 22.04 LTS installed with at least 1GB+ RAM and at least 1 CPU core.
+Also, keep in mind that SlickStack uses self-signed OpenSSL certificates by default, so unless you’re an advanced user, we highly recommend grabbing a free Cloudflare account and activating your domain there before proceeding (this requires changing your nameservers, and pointing your domain’s “A” records to your cloud server IP address).

 Quick install (this launches the setup wizard):